Guseyn/guseyn.com/static/md/posts/eo-is-wrong.md

 I understand your frustration(if you have it).
 Probably you don't even understand what I am trying to prove.
 But give me a chance.
 Let's see how we can improve the situation and write the logic a bit different so you can understand me.

-I think in order to have one big composition each object in our program must have one method, which represents it.
-The perfect name, in my opinion, for this method is `value()`.
-Object also can have other different methods, but for each of these methods we must have a separate object with method `value()` which represents the value of the particular method.

-So instead of `Book` we should have object `BookAsJSON`  which looks like:
+I think there is a better solution than "Media".
+Instead of `Book` we should have object `BookAsJSON`,  which looks like:

 ```java
 class BookAsJSON {